 Information on compliance issues is available to employees via the Company intranet.
-The Company also conducts web-based training programs for employees, and takes other steps to promote broad awareness of compliance.
+The Company also conducts web-based training programs for employees, and takes other steps to promote broad awareness of compliance throughout the Company.

-Internal Reporting System: hotline
+Internal Reporting System: Hotline

-In the event that an employee becomes aware of any activity which may violate laws, regulations or principles of business ethics, the Company operates an internal reporting system (hotline) that employees may use to report their concerns.
+In the event that an employee becomes aware of any activity which may violate laws, regulations or principles of business ethics, the Company operates an internal reporting system (Hotline) that employees may use to report their concerns.
 Strict confidentiality is maintained to protect the whistleblower, and ensure that they are not subject to any disadvantage or repercussions.